godotengine/godot-docs/classes/class_visualshadernodeparticleemit.rst

 Description
 -----------

-This node internally calls ``emit_subparticle`` shader method.
-It will emit a particle from the configured sub-emitter and also allows to customize how its emitted.
-Requires a sub-emitter assigned to the particles node with this shader.
+This node calls the internal ``emit_subparticle`` method.
+It will emit a particle from the configured sub-emitter and also allows to customize how it's emitted.
+Requires a sub-emitter assigned to the particles node that is using this shader.

 .. rst-class:: classref-reftable-group